Skip to Content

 And I don’t know about you, but I’ve dealt with too many people like this, that I almost feel sick every time I meet someone like this for the first time.

-1. They Manipulate Everything (Even You Without Realizing It)
+1. They Manipulate Everything (Even Without You Realizing It)

 A manipulative person doesn’t ask for things, they twist situations to make you feel obligated.
-T

-hey’ll guilt-trip you, play the victim, or act like they’re “doing everything” while you’re the one bending over backwards.
+They’ll guilt-trip you, play the victim, or act like they’re “doing everything” while you’re the one bending over backwards.

 They want power over your feelings, your decisions, and your reality.
 And once they see you fall for it, they’ll keep doing it until you’re drained.